 Grab yourself the ultimate SEO checklist and see exaclty where SEO matters in your Etsy shop.

 3. Name your items profitable keywords

 One of my problem with the low sales was simply because of the low number of views and that was consequently because people weren’t searching for the words that I named my products.
-Once I realised that I could get to work.

 Allow me to introduce you to Marmalead.
 This Etsy SEO tool was a total game changer for me.
 I could find out what keywords people type when searching for an item and use those exact one rather than keep throwing spaghetti at the wall hoping something will stick.

 Start by typing in Marmalead’s search the very basic keyword that describes your item 100%.
 Marmalead will generate a report showing the engagement over time, the number of searches that were made for that word and your competition.
 It will also show you the different tags that are relevant to that word.
 This is the best and most efficient way to search for the right keywords for your products and get in front of more eyeballs.

 I see a lot of shops not taking enough advantage of this section which can be key to sealing a deal.
 Let’s say that I’m looking for some baby blankets.
 I make a quick search and I find something that I like so I click on it.
 I scroll through the pictures and I’m just not convinced about the fabric, to me, it looks a bit scratchy so I check out the description and there’s nothing that can assure me that will be soft on my baby’s skins so I go back to my search.

 The description box in an opportunity to tell a story about your product and make it relatable to your customer.
 It is the place to show all the characteristics and the benefits that can offer.
 Talk about the materials that you used and where you sourced them from if relevant, tell us about the way it’s made, basically help your customer imagine using it and how it will fit with their lifestyle making sure you answer any potential buyer’s questions as possible.

 5. Add related products